Our Advice for Pairing Wine with Salmon

 - Muscat Blanc (aka Moscato)

 - White Pinot Noir (there is such a thing!)

-One of the best renditions of salmon stew is based on a Brazilian fish stew that employs the use of tomatoes, cilantro, lime juice and a touch of coconut milk.
+Brazilian fish stew is the inspiration for one of the best renditions of Salmon stew.
+This recipe employs the use of tomatoes, cilantro, lime juice, and a touch of coconut milk.